developer-zebra/developer-zebra-site/src/ppc/1-0/guide/config/index.md

 productversion: '1.0'
 ---

+##Overview
-This section provides information on the use of PowerPrecision Console (PPC) on the server and client.
+This section covers configuration settings for PowerPrecision Console (PPC) on the server and client.

 ##Server Configuration
 In the [Admin View](../admin), click on the **Server Settings** tab.
 The server address is displayed.
 The store location can be edited to enter in location identification.